opensearch-project/project-website/_posts/2025-03-05-OpenSearch-as-a-SIEM-Solution.md

 ## Compliance monitoring with OpenSearch

-Beyond threat detection, a SIEM is also valuable for compliance monitoring and auditing.
-Many regulations and standards (such as PCI-DSS, HIPAA, GDPR, ISO 27001\) mandate that organizations log certain security-related events and keep audit trails of system activity.
-OpenSearch helps organizations meet these requirements by centrally collecting and retaining required logs, and by providing tools to review and report on those logs for compliance purposes.
+Beyond threat detection, a SIEM system is also useful for compliance monitoring and auditing.
+Many regulations and standards (such as the Payment Card Industry Data Security Standard [PCI DSS], the Health Insurance Portability and Accountability Act [HIPAA], the General Data Protection Regulation [GDPR], and International Organization for Standardization [ISO] 27001) mandate that organizations log certain security-related events and preserve audit trails of system activity.
+OpenSearch helps organizations meet these requirements by centrally collecting and retaining required logs and by providing tools for reviewing and reporting on those logs for compliance purposes.

 ### <u>Centralized Audit Trails.</u>
 Using OpenSearch, an organization can aggregate all of its audit logs into one place.
 Auditors or security teams can easily query the data to answer questions like *“Who accessed sensitive finance records in the last 6 months?”* or *“Have there been any changes to firewall rules, and were they authorized?”*.